-A child who attains the age of 16 years during the school year shall not be required to attend school beyond his 16th birthday.
+A child who attains the age of sixteen (16) years during the school year shall not be required to attend school beyond his sixteenth (16th) birthday.

-The School Board shall administer equivalency examinations upon request to any person above the age of sixteen, and may offer the examination to students between the ages of 14 and 16 with parental consent.
+The School Board shall administer equivalency examinations upon request to any person above the age of sixteen (16), and may offer the examination to students between the ages of fourteen (14) and sixteen (16) with parental consent.

 Each candidate who successfully passes the examination shall be awarded a high school equivalency diploma by the Department of Education.
-Any candidate under sixteen years of age awarded an equivalency diploma is automatically exempt from the compulsory attendance requirements of Section 232.01, Florida Statutes.
+Any candidate under sixteen (16) years of age awarded an equivalency diploma shall be automatically exempt from the compulsory attendance requirements of Section 232.01, Florida Statutes.

-C. Certification of Exemptions
+C. Certification of Exemption

-Children within the compulsory attendance age limits who hold valid certificates of exemptions issued by the Superintendent in accordance with Section 232.06, Florida Statutes, shall be exempt from attending school.
+Children within the compulsory attendance age limits who hold valid certificates of exemption issued by the Superintendent in accordance with Section 232.06, Florida Statutes, shall be exempt from attending school.
 A certificate of exemption shall cease to be valid at the end of the school year in which it is issued.